disnocen/dmix2/README.md

 python3 predemo.py
 ```

-Then just press "Enter" to advance into the demo
+Then just press "Enter" to advance into the demo.

 ***

-for any problem contact me at:
+For any problem contact me at:
-- email: me [atsign] fadibara dot it
+- email: me [atsign] fadibarbara dot it
 - telegram: @fadiabarbara

-or open a issue here
+or open an issue here